-The Pacific Northwest is, today, widely renowned for the music that has been generated here over the years -- and increasingly so for the recording studios and audio engineers who actually produced those songs.
+The Pacific Northwest is today widely renowned for the music that has been generated in the region over the years -- and increasingly so for the recording studios and audio engineers who actually produced those songs.
 But this situation is one that has been a long time in the making.
 Although never considered in same the league as America's major "music capitols" like New York City, Chicago, Hollywood, or Nashville, Seattle nevertheless does have a long and interesting history in this realm.
 And that saga is one that spans the gamut from amateur hobbyists working in their basements to formally trained professionals founding state-of-the-art facilities, from local wannabe "American Idols" cutting "vanity projects," to major homegrown talents reaping international mega-hits.

 They Laughed with Edison